aleks-py/aleks-py.github.io/_pages/about.md

 &nbsp;
 <callout>
 Try it out yourself!
 We’ve trained an autoencoder with a two-dimensional latent space embedding.
-The two latents happen to correspond to affect and pose (the two variables changed in the dataset).
-Drag your cursor through latent space to change the values of the latent variable z and see how the reconstructed image from the decoder changes:
+The two latents happen to correspond to expression and pose (the two variables changed in the dataset).
+Drag your cursor through latent space to change the values of the latent variable, Z, and see how the reconstructed image from the decoder changes:
 </callout>
 <figure>
   <iframe height="420px" width="720px" scrolling="No" frameborder="0" hspace="0" vspace="0" src="https://vae-gui.onrender.com/"></iframe>